Corduroy: a fantastic fabric!

 Worker jacket by LAntoki

-Bombers Audrey by Juliana Martejevs
+Audrey bombers Audrey by Juliana Martejevs

-Aviator jacket Maverick from Sewing soon
+Aviator jacket Maverick by Sewing soon

 The jacket from Atelier Brunette